Matthew 18:18

 very question that they asked Him.

-did not have the legal rights or the
+the legal rights or the opportunities that

-opportunities that they have.
-Women were treated by some as if they were the property of their
+they have now.
+Women were treated by some as

-of the abuses was the right that society gave for a
+by the society and by many men.
+One of the abuses was the right that society gave for a man to put away his

-never divorce the husband for any reason.
+wife whenever he wanted and for whatever reason.
+Of course, the wife had no such right.
+She could never divorce the husband for any reason.
 That permission to put

 away a wife was easily abused by man.
 And being so easily and so unjustifiably divorced caused much